 Wavetables are the base of your sound and all the filters, LFOs and modulations will shape your sound.
 However, it’s very important to start with the right/best wavetable so that you can create the sound that you are looking for more easily.
 There are multiple ways to create your own wavetable for Serum.
 This article will give you insight in 4 different techniques available and how to use them.
-The second article, which will be released in a couple of days, will show you how to polish and finish your wavetables.
+Part 2 shows you how to polish and finish your wavetables.
 Since every wavetable that you make with these methods will probably need to be customized a bit to get perfect.

 What are wavetables?